 - Where will you be staying?

 As provided on the visa application form, you will need to mention the address of your stay.
-If you will be staying in multiple locations, mention the address where you will stay the most number of days.
+If you will be staying in multiple locations, mention the address where you will stay for the most number of days.
 Ensure you mention the purpose of your travel and be prepared with details as much as possible.

 - Who is going to cover your expenses during the travel?